"All communication is either an SOS or a care package." -- Kelly Bryson

 - Children who compete with siblings often need to feel more connected to parents, more "seen" and valued for who they are.
 (Remember, sibling rivalry

 comes from a competition for scarce resources -- your love and delight in the child.
-Each one needs to feel that you could never love anyone else
+Each child needs to feel that you could never love anyone

-- Children who "don't listen" have usually been trained not to take us seriously unless we yell; they're asking us to calm down and connect.
+- Children who "don't listen" have usually been trained not to take us seriously unless we yell; they're asking us to calm down and connect while

 - Children who disrespect us are showing that they don't feel enough connection, warmth and respect from us.
 Often, disrespect is a result of parents